whallin/cubed-wiki/docs/user-guide/proximity-chat.md

 Now, you've officially turned on Mumble Link/proximity chat.
 Verify that it works in-game by just entering a conversation or trying it out together with a friend of yours.

-If, for whatever reason, something is off and not working properly, please contact someone from the Cubed staff team for assistance on the issue.

 ## Troubleshooting
 ### Can't hear players close to me
 - Make sure your "Minimum Distance"/"Lägsta avstånd" in "Audio Output" in your Mumble settings is set to "1.0 m"